 Each year, Teachers College provides enriched learning experiences for students in every grade.
 TC enlists faculty experts to guide academic and extra-curricular programming at the school, as well as dozens of graduate students to assist with in-school and after-school programming.
 Since the school’s inception, TC students and alumni have taught art, music, science, nutrition, PE and Spanish classes during the school day and/or through TC Enrichment Clubs.

 TC’s commitments to TCCS are managed by the Office of School and Community Partnerships, under the leadership of Associate Vice President, Dr. Nancy Streim.
-TC faculty and students are on site regularly, and their involvement is coordinated by Ms. Natalie Madrigal, the designated TC Liaison.
+TC faculty and students are on site regularly, and their involvement is coordinated by Ms. Amy Hawley, the interim TC Liaison.

 For questions, concerns or comments related to the relationship between TC and the Community School, please contact the TC Office of School and Community Partnerships at (212) 678-7421 or e-mail, email@example.com